uthcode/learntosolveit/source/python.rst

 49. I dont get the howto/plugin.html page at all?
 How do I implement plugin for the IMaterial Interface?

-There are many ways to write network programs.
-The main ones are:

-* handle each connection in a separate operating system process, in which case the operating system will take care of letting other processes run while one is waiting.
-* handle each connection in a separate thread in which the threading framework takes care of letting other threads run while one is waiting; or
-* use non-blocking system calls to handle all connections in one thread.
-* twisted.internet.defer.Deferred object.
-* asynchronous callback based programming.
-Instead of having a blocking code, or using threads to run a blocking code, you return back immediate and when data is available it is passed to the function that requires it.
-* After reading the Document, "Asynchrnous programming using Twisted" the reader should be able to write Twisted Application and read the code that is using Twisted Framework.

 Callbacks
 =========